trevorsandy/lpub3d/mainApp/docs/README.txt

  *Manage better the update dialogue.
 Restrict entries to only valid update versions.
 -Fix: Crash when last line in main model of mpd file is a part type line - i.e. line starts with 1 to 5. (r726) *This behaviour will be seen when the user loads a model file without the meta tag '0 STEP' or '0 NOFILE'.
--Fix: Export and PDF generation produces "Failed to create CSI" and does not produce model images in the generated document.(r727)
+-Fix: Export and PDF generation produces Failed to create CSI and does not produce model images in the generated document.(r727)
  *Temporary testing code blocked the creation of CSI images - my apologies:-(

 LPub3D 2.0.2.721.2